-- The Income Contingent Repayment Plan bases monthly payments on the borrower's adjusted gross income (AGI) and the total amount of borrower's Direct Loans.
-As the borrower's income rises or falls each year, his/her repayment amounts will be adjusted accordingly.
-The borrower's required monthly payments will not exceed 20% of his/her discretionary income.
+- The Income Contingent Repayment Plan bases monthly payments on the borrower's adjusted gross income (AGI) and the total amount of the borrower's Direct Loans.
+As borrower's income rises or falls each year, repayment amounts will be adjusted accordingly.
+The required monthly payments will not exceed 20% of borrower's discretionary income.
 The repayment period for this plan will not exceed 25 years.
-After 25 years, any unpaid amount will be discharged, but the borrower must pay taxes on the amount discharged.
+After 25 years, any unpaid amount will be discharged, but the borrower will be required to pay taxes on the amount discharged.
 (Remember, this plan is not an option for Direct PLUS Loan borrowers.)

 If, because of exceptional circumstances, the borrower cannot repay his/her loans using one of the repayment plans described, he/she may be able to work out an alternative repayment plan with the Direct Loan Servicing Center.
 Such a plan would be provided only on a case-by-case basis.

 - If the borrower has student loans other than Direct Loans, he/she may want to apply for a Direct Consolidation Loan.
-Consolidation means making only one monthly payment to cover all of the borrower's loans.
-There may be several advantages for the borrower if he/she consolidates.
-Because the interest rate will be the same as for Direct Loans, he/she may be able to pay less interest than what he/she is paying on his/her current loans.
+Consolidation means making only one monthly payment to cover all loans.
+There may be several advantages if borrower consolidates.
+Because the interest rate will be the same as for Direct Loans, the borrower may be able to pay less interest than paying on his/her current loans.
 The borrower may be able to reduce his/her monthly payments.
-The borrower can also choose the repayment plan that best suits his/her financial circumstances.
+A borrower can also choose the repayment plan that best suits his/her financial circumstances.

 Students with Prior Loan Defaults

-Loan default is failure to repay a loan according to the terms agreed to when the borrower signed a promissory note.
+Loan default is a failure to repay a loan according to the terms agreed to when the borrower signed his/her promissory note.
 The consequences of default are severe.
-The borrower's school, the lender or agency that holds the loan, the state, and the federal government may all take action to recover the money, including notifying national credit bureaus of the borrower's default.
-If the borrower returns to school, he/she not entitled to receive additional federal student aid.
-In many cases, loan default can be avoided by ensuring that the borrower's lender has the most recent information on file for him/her, this includes current address, phone number, and/or email address.
+The school, the lender or agency that holds the loan, the state, and the federal government may all take action to recover the money, including notifying national credit bureaus of the borrower's default.
+If a borrower in loan default returns to school, he/she is not entitled to receive additional federal student aid.
+In many cases, default can be avoided by ensuring the lender has the most recent information of the borrower on file.
+This information includes current address, phone number, and/or email address.